Chainsaw Man

 Chainsaw Man (チェンソーマン, Chensō Man) is a Japanese manga series written and illustrated by Tatsuki Fujimoto.
-Its first arc was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from December 2018 to December 2020; its second arc began serialization in Shueisha's Shōnen Jump+ app and website in July 2022.
-Its chapters have been collected in 22 tankōbon volumes as of September 2025.
+Its first arc was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from December 2018 to December 2020; its second arc was serialized in Shueisha's Shōnen Jump+ app and website from July 2022 to March 2026.
+Its chapters were collected in 24 tankōbon volumes.

-Chainsaw Man follows the story of Denji, an impoverished teenager who makes a contract that fuses his body with that of Pochita, the dog-like Chainsaw Devil, granting him the ability to transform parts of his body into chainsaws.
+Chainsaw Man follows the story of Denji, an impoverished teenager who makes a contract that fuses his body with that of Pochita, a dog-like Chainsaw Devil, granting him the ability to transform parts of his body into chainsaws.
 Denji eventually joins the Public Safety Devil Hunters, a government agency focused on combating Devils whenever they become a threat to Japan.
-The second arc of the story focuses on Asa Mitaka, a high school student who enters into a contract with Yoru, the War Devil, who forces her to hunt down Chainsaw Man in order to reclaim what he had stolen from her.
+The second arc of the story focuses on Asa Mitaka, a high school student who enters into a contract with Yoru, the War Devil, who forces her to hunt down Chainsaw Man and seek revenge against him for her near-destruction.

 In North America, the manga is licensed in English by Viz Media, for both print and digital release, and it is also published by Shueisha on the Manga Plus online platform.
-An anime television series adaptation produced by MAPPA was broadcast from October to December 2022.
+An anime television series adaptation, produced by MAPPA, was broadcast from October to December 2022.
 An anime film, titled Chainsaw Man – The Movie: Reze Arc, premiered in September 2025.
+An anime adaptation of the "Assassins" arc has been announced.

-By October 2025, the manga had over 31 million copies in circulation, making it one of the best-selling manga series of all time.
+By June 2026, the manga had over 36 million copies in circulation.
 In 2021, it won the 66th Shogakukan Manga Award in the shōnen category and won the Harvey Award in the Best Manga category from 2021 to 2023.
-Chainsaw Man has been overall well-received by critics, who have praised its storytelling, characters, dark humor, and have particularly highlighted its violent scenes within the context of the story.
+Chainsaw Man has been overall well-received by critics, who have praised its storytelling, characters, and dark humor, with its violent scenes being particularly highlighted within the context of the story.

 Synopsis

 Setting

-The series is set in the late 1990s, in an alternate timeline where the Soviet Union still exists.
-In this world, Devils (悪魔, Akuma) are born from the collective fears of humanity.
-Specialized operatives known as Devil Hunters (デビルハンター, Debiru Hantā) are tasked with eliminating them and often form contracts with them to gain their abilities or powers in return.
-A Devil possessing a human body (usually deceased) is known as a Fiend, while certain individuals can become hybrids via merging with Devils.
-Devils are capable of reincarnation, cycling between Hell and Earth: when one dies on Earth, it reappears in Hell, and when killed there, it returns to Earth.
-A unique exception to this cycle is the Chainsaw Devil, whose consumption of another Devil permanently erases the concept that Devil represented from both existence and human memory.
-As a result, the Holocaust, AIDS, and nuclear weapons are completely forgotten.
+The series is set in the late 1990s, in an alternative timeline where the Soviet Union still exists.
+Devils (悪魔, Akuma) are born from the collective fears of humanity, and grow more powerful as those fears grow more common.
+Specialist operatives known as Devil Hunters (デビルハンター, Debiru Hantā) are tasked with eliminating them and can form contracts with them to gain their abilities in return.
+A Devil possessing a human body (usually deceased) is known as a Fiend (魔人, Majin), while certain individuals can become hybrids by merging with Devils.
+Devils can reincarnate, cycling between Hell and Earth; when killed on Earth, it reappears in Hell, and if killed in Hell, returns to Earth.
+A unique exception to this cycle is the Chainsaw Devil, whose consumption of another Devil has erased the concept that Devil represented both from existence and human memory.
+As a result, the Holocaust, AIDS, and nuclear weapons are forgotten.